Manuramv/CurrencyConverter/README.md

 - when the user types number in the `from` field or `changing either of the dropdown` will resulted in updating the currency calculation and Unit price info on top of the section. plese refer the #fig1.
 - The Api(https://api.exchangeratesapi.io/latest) which we used to fetch the currency value is returning the currency value based on `EUR` by default.
 But to give a better experience I've made some calculation and giving the proper conversion between the other currencies.
 - The Api(https://api.exchangeratesapi.io/latest) is not returning the last fetched time.So I'm calculating this time locally and updating to the user.
 - Currency data refreshing every 15s.
-(RXjava interval method and API call peforming in the background and upon the success call posting the value back to teh main thread.)
+(RXjava interval method and API calling peforming in the background and upon the success call posting the value back to the main thread.)
+- Screen Orientation supportted.

 ![Currency App](https://user-images.githubusercontent.com/31012185/87347925-896af880-c586-11ea-81a1-feb7823e192d.gif)